 Social media cookies

-Social Media cookies are used to optimise the integration of social media on our websites.
+Social Media cookies are used to optimize the integration of social media on our websites.
 They allow our visitors to like or share our content on social media.

 Advertising cookies are used in order to enable us to display relevant and engaging ads to our individual visitors, outside our websites.
 They are also used to measure the effectiveness of our advertising campaigns.